atom-moyer/getpy/README.md

 Currently about 16gb of memory is necessary for compilation.
 I am working on distributing a precompiled build.

 ## About
 GetPy is a thin and robust binding to The Parallel Hashmap (https://github.com/greg7mdp/parallel-hashmap.git) which is the current state of the art for minimal memory overhead and fast runtime speed.
 The binding layer is supported by PyBind11 (https://github.com/pybind/pybind11.git) which is fast to compile and simple to extend.
-Serialization is handled by Cereal (https://github.com/USCiLab/cereal.git) which supports streaming binary serialization, a critical feature for the large hash maps this package is designed to support.

 ## How To Use
 The `gp.Dict` object and, the newly supported, `gp.Set` is designed to maintain a similar interface to the corresponding standard python objects.
 There are some key differences though, which are necessary for performance reasons.